0xSR42/notes/notes-on-governance.md

 The culture of a society or a country is also impacted by the karmic footprint of its leader.
-If you elect someone with a poor karmic footprint as your leader, then directly or indirectly, you’d be enabling that particular karmic footprint to be enacted at a large scale in your society or country.
+If you elect someone with a poor karmic footprint as your leader, then copycats can use that as an opportunity to enact that karmic footprint at a large scale and disturb culture in the given society or country.
 Similar arguments can be made for economy and enterprise owners.

 A person’s caste decides their behavior to some extent, but the likely contributing factor there is that person’s DNA, psychology and personality.